 Run the below command and download the shell:

 Unzip the file using $tar -xzf php-reverse-shell-1.0.tar.gz command and copy the contents of the file in archive.php file in the browser.

-The IP address and port should point to the attacking system’s IP and listener port as shown the below screenshot below:
+The IP address and port should point to the attacking system’s IP and listener port as shown in the screenshot below:

-Click on update file at the bottom of the page and we observe that the files get updated successfully with the php reverse shell code.
+Click on the update file at the bottom of the page and we observe that the files get updated successfully with the PHP reverse shellcode.

 · nc -nvlp 443